 Create a new marriage for your new life

 Many marriages are frail, bruised or fractured by the time the nest is empty.
 During the empty nest phase, the divorce rate rises 16 percent for married parents.
 The empty nest, however, can be an opportunity to create a new relationship.

 Plan a vacation to someplace you have always wanted to go together.
 Learn what each of you likes and dislike—movies, food, programs, vacation spots, sports, spirituality, and religion.
 Review the home chores, list them all, and make a fresh decision about who will do what in this new marriage.
 My husband now does the laundry, vacuuming, dishes and began cooking!
 Get to know each other all over again.

 With no children in the house, you can play again.
 Shower together, watch movies on the couch or find a hobby to share together.
 Sex can become the best during the empty nest.

 The empty nest is an opportunity for you to spend the rest of your days living your intentional life®.
 Your other roles in life have taken a back seat to “your life.”
 Begin an exciting plan for the rest of your life.
 How long do you both want to work?
 Where do you want to reside in retirement?
 Where do you want to travel?
 What will your financial needs be for both of you?
 Discover how you can create the rest of your life organized around the purpose you were born.
 Flow into “your authentic life.”

 This is your life, and you can choose to plan a new life beyond your wildest dreams.
-Live an intentional life®.Tags: depression, empty nest, empty nest syndrome, loneliness, mindful living, stress
+Live an intentional life®.Tags: depression, empty nest, empty nest syndrome, loneliness, mindfulness, stress